Courses

 Students in this course will develop a critical perspective on existing and desirable food systems, from field to fork.
 The concept of a food system will be explored, and students will apply that concept to develop an overview of the existing social system from production, through distribution, to consumption of food.
 Issues including food system policy, systemic impacts on environment, health, and social equity will be discussed and evaluated.
 Through experiential learning, students will apply research and observation of food systems in their community as well as others pursuing goals of sustainability to inform their own career and social aspirations.

-SAG 255 Organic and Integrated Pest Management (3 Hours)
+SAG 255 Integrated Pest Management (3 Hours)

 This course introduces the principles and practices used by organic growers, as well as the system of Integrated Pest Management (IPM) used by both certified organic and sustainable farmers.
 Students will be able to identify important pests and develop skills to identify pests they do not already recognize.
 Reasons for using organic and sustainable management practices will be understood, and the methods of monitoring, determining action thresholds, and determining appropriate controls will be developed.